riceissa/computing-notes/vim.md

   like vim-plug, but it won't be in Vim so then my configuration won't be compatible across Vim and Neovim.
 It's just a complete mess.

+- I will be slightly less annoyed whenever I need to use a Vim or vi or something that doesn't have my configuration.
+I'm setting enough options and mappings that if I ever need to use an unconfigured Vim I will notice this pretty much immediately and be pretty annoyed, but plugins tend to add even more complicated functionality that is not easy to replicate in stock Vim, so I would be even more annoyed if I had to use stock Vim after getting used to plugins.

 I notice a pattern here where maybe it's fugitive that's the problem; but fugitive is also the most useful plugin probably, so it's tricky!